AdobeDocs/media-analytics.pt-BR/help/sdk-implement/validation/test1-standard-playback.md

    1. Servidor do Adobe Analytics — Chamada de início de anúncio
    1. Servidor do Media Analytics — Chamada de início de anúncio
-   1. Servidor do Media Analytics — "Chamada de início de anúncio do Adobe Analytics solicitada" As primeiras duas chamadas contêm metadados e variáveis adicionais.
+   1. Servidor do Media Analytics — &quot;Chamada de início de anúncio do Adobe Analytics solicitada&quot;
+   As primeiras duas chamadas contêm metadados e variáveis adicionais.
 Para obter parâmetros de chamada e metadados, consulte [Detalhes da chamada de teste.](/help/sdk-implement/validation/test-call-details.md#view-ad-playback)

    A terceira chamada informa ao servidor do Media Analytics que o SDK do Media solicitou que a chamada de início de anúncio do Adobe Analytics (`pev2=msa_s`) fosse enviada para o servidor do Adobe Analytics.

    * **Reprodução do anúncio**

-      Durante a reprodução do anúncio, o SDK do Media Analytics envia eventos de reprodução do tipo "anúncio" para o servidor do Media Analytics a cada segundo.
+      Durante a reprodução do anúncio, o SDK do Media Analytics envia eventos de reprodução do tipo &quot;anúncio&quot; para o servidor do Media Analytics a cada segundo.

    * **Anúncio concluído**